 Step 2.

 Talk about gross!!!
 Now repeat the process for the hot water hose to get out the other inlet valve screen.
+But most of the time the sediment build-up will only be on the cold water side.

 Step 3.